MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Perform_Attacks.md

 1. Select **Yes** to create a new file and copy the following PowerShell script into *c2.ps1*.

-    >**Note:** Paste into the virtual machine might have a limited length.
-Make sure the script looks as it does in these instructions within the *c2.ps1* file.
+    >**Note:** Pasting into the virtual machine file might not show the full script length.
+Make sure the script matches  the instructions within the *c2.ps1* file.

     ```PowerShell
     param(